Thursday, December 24, 2009

 Tracks 6-9 are rough mixes of the Wonderland sessions recorded at Chung King in 1988.
 The opening track "Grin" is the only track exclusive to this session, as "It Comes Around" and "Building Blocks" are on the "Thank You" demo, and "Without Asking Why" is on the 1987 demo.
 Still, these are great renditions of these tracks, and definitely worth hearing.
 I cleaned up these tracks as best as possible.

-how on WFMU in East Orange NJ (at the time, the WFMU studio has since moved to Jersey City, NJ).
+Next up (tracks 10-16) is a great set recorded live on Pat Duncan's show on WFMU in East Orange NJ (at the time, the WFMU studio has since moved to Jersey City, NJ).
 This version of the set is strictly the music.
 I cut out all the in-between song banter because while de-hissing the set made the music sound much better, it made any talking between tracks sound much worse.
 You're not missing much though, the band introduces a few of the songs and makes one show announcement.
 The music sounds much better than any of the other copies you'll find, and that's all that counts.
 To me anyway.

 Tracks 17-21 were the band's very first recordings, known as the "Paul Noser Demos".
 Some great exclusive tracks on this demo like "Blind Leading Blind", "Shadows" and "Love and Trust".